rust-fuzz/afl.rs/README.md

 It does *not* require `clang++`; it will use `CXX` with a fallback to `g++`.
 Your C++ compiler must support C++11.

+For the time being, because of [this unresolved issue][unresolved issue], using afl.rs with the latest Rust nightly does not work.
+Because of these unfortunate complexities, a Vagrantfile (for use with [Vagrant][]) has been provided in `etc/Vagrantfile` which will setup a build environment that includes compatible versions of Rust, Cargo, and afl.

 ## Trophy case

 * brotli-rs: [#2](https://github.com/ende76/brotli-rs/issues/2), [#3](https://github.com/ende76/brotli-rs/issues/3), [#4](https://github.com/ende76/brotli-rs/issues/4), [#5](https://github.com/ende76/brotli-rs/issues/5), [#6](https://github.com/ende76/brotli-rs/issues/6), [#7](https://github.com/ende76/brotli-rs/issues/7), [#8](https://github.com/ende76/brotli-rs/issues/8), [#9](https://github.com/ende76/brotli-rs/issues/9), [#10](https://github.com/ende76/brotli-rs/issues/10), [#11](https://github.com/ende76/brotli-rs/issues/11), [#12](https://github.com/ende76/brotli-rs/issues/12)